Skip to content

 • What are the potential side effects of radiation therapy for prostate cancer?

-Side effects of prostate cancer radiation therapy may include fatigue, urinary changes, erectile dysfunction, skin irritation, or bowel changes such as increased frequency, loose stools, or rectal discomfort.
-However, advances in radiation technology and precise treatment planning have significantly reduced the risk and severity of these side effects and they are usually manageable and resolve over time with appropriate management strategies.
+Side effects of prostate cancer radiation therapy may include fatigue, urinary changes, erectile dysfunction, skin irritation, or bowel changes such as increased frequency, loose stools, or rectal discomfort.2 However, advances in treatment planning and radiation technology, such as Barrigel™ rectal spacer, have significantly reduced the risk and severity of these side effects and they are usually manageable and resolve over time with appropriate management strategies.

 • What is radiation proctitis?